 What should you do?
 The answer is simple: you should write.
 If you have already started, you should keep writing.
 But how do you do that?
 “Writing and keeping on writing” is a plan that is much easier to theorise than it is to practice.

-This is a blog about Repeat Writing — what I consider the act of continually turning up, sitting down (or standing, if you prefer) and working away at the craft of writing.
-I am focused on integrating writing practices into your life, in healthy, constructive ways and being realistic about what writing can do for you and your career.
+Repeat Writing is what I consider the act of continually turning up, sitting down (or standing, if you prefer) and working away at the craft of writing.
+I am focused on integrating writing practices into daily life, in healthy, constructive ways and being realistic about what writing can do for you and your career.
 I am also interested in challenging assumptions that writers must be exceptional and that wealth and fame are the most important ways of measuring success.

 I work on the premise that as a Repeat Writer: